JamadadeHarshita/Metadata-Extraction-LLM-Approach-CaseStudy/README.md

 - **JSON-based Approach**: Used JSON schema to ensure structured output and map extracted details to predefined fields, improving accuracy and consistency.

 ## E. Post Processing
-- **Final Steps**: The extracted metadata was compiled into a DataFrame and exported as a CSV file for structured storage and further analysis.
+- **Final Steps**: The extracted metadata was compiled into a DataFrame and exported as a CSV file for structured storage and further analysis.<br><br>